ibm-cloud-docs/containers/cs_ingress_user_managed.md

 In classic clusters, bringing your own Ingress controller is supported only for providing public external access to your apps and is not supported for providing private external access.
 {: note}

 1. Get the configuration file for your Ingress controller ready.
-For example, you can use the [cloud-generic NGINX community Ingress controller](https://github.com/kubernetes/ingress-nginx/blob/master/deploy/static/provider/cloud-generic.yaml){: external}.
-If you use the community controller, edit the `cloud-generic.yaml` file by following these steps.
+For example, you can use the [cloud-generic NGINX community Ingress controller](https://raw.githubusercontent.com/kubernetes/ingress-nginx/nginx-0.30.0/deploy/static/mandatory.yaml){: external}.
+If you use the community controller, edit the `mandatory.yaml` file by following these steps.
-  1. Replace the `namespace: ingress-nginx` with `namespace: kube-system`.
+  1. Replace all instances of `namespace: ingress-nginx` with `namespace: kube-system`.
-  2. In the `spec.selector` section, replace the `app.kubernetes.io/name: ingress-nginx` and `app.kubernetes.io/part-of: ingress-nginx` labels with one `app: ingress-nginx` label.
+  2. Replace all instances of the `app.kubernetes.io/name: ingress-nginx` and `app.kubernetes.io/part-of: ingress-nginx` labels with one `app: ingress-nginx` label.

 2. Deploy your own Ingress controller.
 For example, to use the cloud-generic NGINX community Ingress controller, run the following command.
     ```
-    kubectl apply -f cloud-generic.yaml -n kube-system
+    kubectl apply -f mandatory.yaml -n kube-system
     ```
     {: pre}